PuruVJ/svelte-interval/readme.md

 - `current: Date` - Gets current time and starts/subscribes to the interval (auto-starts interval)
 - `duration: number` - Gets or sets the interval duration in milliseconds
-- `paused: boolean` - Gets the current pause state
+- `isActive: boolean` - Gets the current active state of the interval
 - `tickCount: number` - Gets the number of times the interval has fired (auto-starts interval)

 ### Methods